numalariamodeling/hbhi-nigeria-publication-2021/hbhi-nigeria-shiny-app/README.md

 <!-- GETTING STARTED -->
 ## Running The Shiny Application Locally

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

 Download R and R studio following the instructions [here](https://rstudio-education.github.io/hopr/starting.html)

-Clone this repo to the folder you would like to place the file either using the terminal (mac users), SourceTree or by simply downloading the zip file in the [main page](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021).
+Clone this repo to the folder you would like to place the file in, either using the terminal (mac users), SourceTree or by simply downloading the zip file in the [main page](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021).

 * terminal (mac users)
   ```sh